Nick Young: Personal life

 Young's parents are Charles and Mae Young.
 He grew up in Los Angeles with four brothers.
 Young's oldest brother, Charles Jr., was killed by a gang when Nick was only five years old.

 In 2007, Young became the main subject of a documentary titled Second Chance Season, in which his exploits, shortcomings, and successes are reviewed, as well as giving a glimpse of his family.
 Young's nickname is "Swaggy P", which he said is a pseudo-biblical reference to "the Prophet of Swag".
-In October 2025 Young was cast as character number 13 for the Fox show Special Forces: World's Toughest Test (season four).
+In October 2025, Young was cast as character number 13 for the Fox show Special Forces: World's Toughest Test (season four).
 He quit the show after the fifth episode.

 Relationships and family

-Young is the cousin of Kevon Looney, who is also an NBA player.
+Young is the cousin of fellow NBA player Kevon Looney.
 They became teammates with the Warriors in 2017–18 and won the NBA championship together that season.
 Young is also a cousin of rappers Kendrick Lamar and Baby Keem.

 Young has been in an on-again, off-again relationship with his high school sweetheart, Keonna Green, since 2002.
-They have had three children together: two sons (born in 2012 and 2019) and a daughter (born in 2016).
+They have had four children together: three sons (born in 2012, 2019 and 2024) and a daughter (born in 2016).
 They became engaged in 2019.

 Young and Australian rapper Iggy Azalea announced their engagement on June 1, 2015.
 Azalea broke off their engagement a year later after a video of Young discussing how he was having an affair with another woman surfaced.
 After Azalea broke off her engagement to Young, Green confirmed that she was 22 weeks pregnant with their daughter.